MicrosoftDocs/windows-dev-docs/windows-apps-src/monetize/java-code-examples-for-the-windows-store-submission-api.md

 author: mcleanbyron
 ms.assetid: 4920D262-B810-409E-BA3A-F68AADF1B1BC
 description: Use the Java code examples in this section to learn more about using the Windows Store submission API.
-title: Java code examples for the Windows Store submission API ms.author: mcleans ms.date: 02/08/2017 ms.topic: article
+title: Java code examples for the submission API ms.author: mcleans ms.date: 02/08/2017 ms.topic: article